 Initial consultation has taken place with Southern Water about foul drainage and the existing network would be upgraded with the provision of a new main.
 Whilst we understand there is sufficient medium-term capacity for sewage treatment at Tonbridge, Southern Water would upgrade capacity in line with the growth of Tudeley Village and any other developments.

-How will you deliver on the promise of a beautiful new community at Tudeley?
+How would you deliver on the promise of a beautiful new community at Tudeley?

-The 2,800 proposed dwellings will include various types and tenures in a range of sizes and styles, drawing on the Kent vernacular.
+The 2,800 proposed dwellings would include various types and tenures in a range of sizes and styles, drawing on the Kent vernacular.

-Strategic and neighbourhood design codes will be drawn up to ensure that the layout, architecture, public realm and landscape are all of the highest quality.
-All aspects of the development – residential, commercial, employment and educational – will need to follow these codes.
+Strategic and neighbourhood design codes would be drawn up to ensure that the layout, architecture, public realm and landscape are all of the highest quality.
+All aspects of the development – residential, commercial, employment and educational – would need to follow these codes.